qb0C80aE/clay/README.md

 ## URL aliases

-Clay provides url aliases like or request forwarding.
-You can register those information to Clay through REST API.
+Clay provides url alias feature like request forwarding by registering specific information to Clay through REST API.

-You can use this feature for various kinds of purpose, such as creating url shortcut, pretending static files.
+This feature can be used for various kinds of purpose, such as creating url shortcut, pretending static files.

 For example, write ``alias.json`` in a specific format like below.